 Leaked OnlyFans?
 How to Get Your Content Removed

-You just found your OnlyFans content on a leak site.
+You just found your OnlyFans leaked on a piracy site.
 Your stomach drops.
 Maybe you’re shaking, maybe you’re crying - that’s normal.
 Take a breath.
-You’re not the first person this has happened to, and there are real steps you can take right now to get it removed.
+You’re not the first creator to have their OnlyFans content leaked, and there are real steps you can take right now to get it removed.

-When you’re in panic mode, here’s your immediate action plan.
+When you’re in panic mode, this is what to do.
 Don’t skip any steps.

 - Screenshot each page showing your leaked content